God can work through other professed Christians who are not of the same faith community to accomplish His purposes.

 To understand the place Ishmael had in relation to the Abrahamic covenant and the way in which a portion of the promises would apply to him, it is necessary to examine the promises of the Abrahamic covenant in the Book of Genesis.
 Three encounters between the Lord and Abraham are described in Genesis prior to Ishmael’s birth (Gen. 12:1–3, 7; 13:14–18; 15:1–6).

 The first promise that the Lord makes is found in verse 2: “‘I will make you into a great nation.’”
 This is the blessing of many descendants, a promise that in ancient times represented the future of the care of the parents in their old age and generational inheritance.
 The second promise that the Lord makes follows in verse 2: “‘I will make your name great, and you will be a blessing.’”
 The Lord’s affirmation of His intent to bless Abraham is central to the very covenant that He is making with Abraham.
-Some variation of the word translated “to bless” appears five times in verses 2 and 3 indicating that it is central to the intention of this covenant.
+Some variation of the word translated “to bless” appears five times in verses 2 and 3, indicating that it is central to the intention of this covenant.
 The covenant will have far-reaching consequences for Abraham’s direct descendants and the whole world.
 The Lord’s intent was both to make a great nation of Abraham’s descendants and to make Abraham himself a blessing.
-Doukhan notes that this is a duty incumbent upon Abraham’s descendants to take up their responsibility to be a blessing and to share the message of the blessings of the Lord with the nations.17
+Doukhan notes that this indicates a duty incumbent upon Abraham’s descendants to take up their responsibility to be a blessing and to share the message of the blessings of the Lord with the nations.17

 The Lord continues the explication of His call to Abraham in Genesis 12:3 by noting, “‘I will bless those who bless you, and whoever curses you I will curse; and all peoples on earth will be blessed through you.’”
 God asserts that He will treat those interacting with Abraham and his descendants in a sowing and reaping framework.
 Those who bless Abraham, and his descendants, will themselves be blessed.
 The blessing received by other families—nations—is contingent on their interaction with Abraham’s progeny.

 In Genesis 12:7, the Lord clarifies the previously undefined land to which Abraham was traveling.
-Upon Abraham’s arrival in Canaan, the Lord states, “‘To your offspring I will give this land.’”
+Upon Abraham’s arrival in Canaan, the Lord stated, “‘To your offspring I will give this land.’”
 Notably, the promise is made to Abraham’s seed, or descendants, not to Abraham himself.
 This detail anticipates that Abraham and his descendants will continue their nomadic lifestyle and not settle in the land until after the captivity in Egypt, the Exodus, and the wilderness wanderings.
 There would yet be several centuries before the land promise would begin to be fulfilled.

 Genesis 13:14–18.
 After having traveled together for a period of time, Lot, Abraham’s nephew, parted ways with him and settled in the area near Sodom, while Abraham settled in Canaan (Gen. 13:12).
 In contrast to the Lord’s previous conversation with him, which took place in Haran (12:4), Abraham was now residing in the land of promise.
-After the Lord drew Abraham’s attention to the four cardinal directions of the expanse of the territory, the Lord added the promise, “‘All the land that you see I will give to you and your offspring forever’” (vs. 15).
+After the Lord drew Abraham’s attention to the four cardinal directions of the expanse of the territory, He added the promise, “‘All the land that you see I will give to you and your offspring forever’” (vs. 15).
 The Lord had previously promised the land of Canaan to Abraham’s descendants.
 The same promise is emphasized here.
 The promise is reiterated in verse 17.

 Genesis 15:1–6, 18.
 Several events transpire: Lot is taken captive, and Abraham goes out to rescue him (14:1–16).
 Abraham has an encounter with the mysterious Melchizedek, and Abraham still does not have an heir.
 As Abraham’s anxiety continues to grow regarding his progeny, he makes a desperate statement to the Lord, “‘What can you give me since I remain childless and the one who will inherit my estate is Eliezer of Damascus?’”
 In ancient times, there was a consideration that when a couple was unable to have children, a slave could be considered a de facto heir or even be adopted.
 It appears that Eliezer could fulfill this ancient allowance—and Abraham’s desperation is evident.